-Coyotes have colonized most major cities, including Chicago and New York City.
+Coyotes have colonized most major cities, including Chicago and New York.
 While spotting wildlife can be exciting, there are compelling reasons to discourage coyotes from living on your property.
-Coyotes are naturally afraid of humans, but as they get used to living with humans they get less and less fearful, and can become aggressive.
-Pets, like dogs and cats, look like tasty treats to coyotes, as well.
-You will live more peacefully with coyotes if you have less contact with them, and if they remain afraid of you.
+Coyotes are naturally afraid of humans, but as they get used to living with humans they grow less and less fearful, and can become aggressive.
+Pets such as dogs and cats look like tasty treats to coyotes too.
+You'll live more peacefully with coyotes if you have less contact with them, and if they remain afraid of you.

-Pets and pet food are also attractive to coyotes.
+2. Pets and pet food are also attractive to coyotes.
 Clean up spilled pet food outdoors.
-Pest control experts in Denver recommend that you bring all pets inside at night, and that during the day you refrain from letting cats and dogs roam free.
+Pest control experts in Denver recommend that you bring all pets inside at night and refrain from letting cats and dogs roam free during the day.

-If you happen to come face to face with a coyote, do your best to scare it away.
-Remember, if coyotes become comfortable around humans, they eventually become aggressive.
+3. If you happen to come face to face with a coyote, do your best to scare it away.
+Remember, if coyotes become comfortable around humans, they eventually grow aggressive.
 The worst thing you can do if you see a coyote in your neighborhood is do nothing, or to turn your back to it.
-Scream, yell, wave your arms, and throw rocks toward it (animal rights people: I am not saying to hit it with rocks, I am saying throw rocks to scare it.
+Scream, yell, wave your arms, and throw rocks toward it.
+(Animal rights people: I am not saying to hit it with rocks, I am saying throw rocks to scare it.
 There is a difference.)

-Fencing is another way to keep coyotes off of your property, but it is not quite as effective as removing food sources.
-Wire mesh fencing of a height of at least five feet is the most effective fencing to protect against coyotes.
-Coyotes will burrow under fences, so installing a line of barbed wire helps to stop that.
-Installing rollers at the top of the fence will prevent the coyotes from getting the foothold necessary to clear the fence.
+4. Fencing is another way to keep coyotes off of your property, but it is not quite as effective as removing food sources.
+Wire mesh at least five feet high is the best fencing to protect against coyotes.
+Coyotes will burrow under fences, so find a fencing contractor to install a line of barbed wire.
+Adding rollers at the top of the fence will prevent the coyotes from getting the foothold necessary to clear the fence.

-Lights are another way to repel coyotes.
+5. Lights are yet another method to repel coyotes.
 Coyotes don't like loud noises and flashing lights.
 Installing motion-sensor lights, or like, launching a night club, in your yard will help to discourage coyotes from prowling there.
 Your neighbors will prefer the motion-sensor lights to the raging bass and colored strobes.
 You've been warned.